JeroenHoekstra91/HWR/readme.md

 * run `pip freeze > requirements.txt`

 The first command will install the desired package, while the second updates the requirements.txt file.

+**removing a dependency:**

+To remove an installed dependency:

+* run `pip uninstall <package>`
+* run `pip freeze > requirements.txt`

+The first command will uninstall the desired package, while the second updates the requirements.txt file.